NATURAL GAS DRIVES MEXICO’S TRANSITION AND PROVIDES OPPORTUNITY

 The offshore pipeline starts in Brownsville and ends in Tuxpan.
 The construction of one of the most important pipelines of the Tuxpan-Tula plan has been paralyzed since 2018 due to social problems, even though it has only a few kilometers left to be built.
 Its completion would allow the Tula thermoelectric plant to be converted to natural gas, thus reducing polluting emissions that affect the Valley of Mexico.

-A: We have the opportunity to talk to our customers, learn about their processes and explain the advantages of switching to natural gas.
+A: We have the opportunity to talk to our clients, learn about their processes and explain the advantages of switching to natural gas.
 One of our main functions is to convert processes so that companies stop using environmentally unfriendly fuels.
 We also help convert truck fleets from diesel to natural gas, which is a better option for the environment.
-When we talk to our customers, we not only tell them about the environmental benefits but also about the economic gains they can achieve.

 A: In Monterrey we have a customer base of 195,000, which in a few months will increase to 200,000.
 Diavaz has an investment plan to grow our network.
 We are growing approximately 150 km per year, which allows us to reach new neighborhoods.
 We pay special attention to new constructions in order to incorporate them into our gas networks from the very beginning.
 In the case of virtual pipelines, investments are being made to continue capturing customers in a 200-kilometer radius around our compression bases in Puebla and Jalisco.
+As for our commercial strategies, we have sales teams in different parts of the country working to attract more customers.
+We see opportunities, especially considering that Monterrey is the most gasified area in the country and around 95% of families use it, well above other cities.
+We are exploring other regions to develop distribution systems.
+In the industrial sector we have a commercial team that visits companies and analyzes their processes to make them an offer explaining the benefits of natural gas.

 Q: What is Mexico’s acceptance of natural gas?

 A: There is still little penetration of natural gas in Mexico.
 The distribution systems operating in the country serve 2.8 million domestic customers with a penetration of 7%, below LP gas with 79% and firewood with 11%.
 To cite some examples in the Americas, Canada and the United States stand out with more than 50% coverage.
 In Europe, England, France and Italy record 70% natural gas consumption among households.
+The objective should be for regulatory agencies and the three branches of government to have greater coordination and better schemes to encourage greater investment and certainty over time.
+It is necessary to massify the use of natural gas throughout the country.

 Q: What areas of opportunity do you see in the development of natural gas in the country?